Marcella Biondi

-Marcella Biondi (born 3 June 1970) is a retired Italian alpine skier and freestyle skier.
+Marcella Biondi (born 3 June 1970) is a retired Italian alpine skier.

-Between 1986 and 1989 she competed internationally in the "acro" event of freestyle skiing, i.e. ski ballet, with a 24th place at the 1989 World Championships and sixteen top-20 placements in the FIS Freestyle Ski World Cup.

 She made her FIS Alpine Ski World Cup debut in March 1992 in Crans-Montana, collecting her first World Cup points with a 26th place.
 Between January 1993 and February 1995 she managed four more World Cup placements in the top 30.
 The last, a 28th place in February 1995 in Maribor, was also her last World Cup outing.